-- Allostasis, meaning literally "maintaining stability (aka as homeostasis) through change" was introduced by Sterling and Eyer to describe how the cardiovascular system adjusts to resting and active states of the body. - This notion can be applied to many physiological mediators, such as the secretion of cortisol as well as catecholamines. - The concept of "allostatic load" was proposed to refer to the wear and tear that the body experiences due to repeated cycles of allostasis as well as the inefficient turning-on or shutting off of these responses (22;26). - As an example of allostatic load, the persistent activation of blood pressure in dominant male cynomologus monkeys vying for position in an unstable dominance hierarchy is reported to accelerate atherosclerotic plaque formation (17). - Homeostasis and allostasis provide two different explanations of hypertension as either due to breakdown of homeostasis (internal dysregulation) or an appropriate response to chronic stressors (allostasis)
+- Allostasis, meaning literally "maintaining stability through change" (as opposed to homeostasis stability through constancy) was introduced by Sterling and Eyer to describe how the cardiovascular system adjusts to resting and active states of the body. - This notion can be applied to many physiological mediators, such as the secretion of cortisol as well as catecholamines. - The concept of "allostatic load" was proposed to refer to the wear and tear that the body experiences due to repeated cycles of allostasis as well as the inefficient turning-on or shutting off of these responses (22;26). - As an example of allostatic load, the persistent activation of blood pressure in dominant male cynomologus monkeys vying for position in an unstable dominance hierarchy is reported to accelerate atherosclerotic plaque formation (17). - Homeostasis and allostasis provide two different explanations of hypertension - the former as as due to breakdown of homeostasis (internal dysregulation) and the latter as an appropriate response to chronic stressors (allostasis)